labex-labs/open-source-labs/css/30-seconds-of-css/lab-horizontal-gallery/step1.md

-# Horizontal Scrollable Image Gallery
+# Image Gallery With Horizontal Scroll

+`index.html` and `style.css` have already been provided in the VM.

-To create a horizontally scrollable image gallery, follow these steps:
+Here are revised instructions for creating a horizontally scrollable image gallery:

-1. Position the `.thumbnails` at the bottom of the container using `position: absolute`.
+1. To position the `.thumbnails` at the bottom of the container, set `position: absolute; bottom: 8px;` for the `.thumbnails` class.
-2. Use `scroll-snap-type: x mandatory` and `overscroll-behavior-x: contain` to create a snap effect on horizontal scroll.
+2. To create a snap effect on horizontal scroll, use `scroll-snap-type: x mandatory` and `overscroll-behavior-x: contain`.
 Snap elements to the start of the container using `scroll-snap-align: start`.
-3. Hide scrollbars using `scrollbar-width: none` and styling the pseudo-element `::-webkit-scrollbar` to `display: none`.
+3. Hide scrollbars by setting `scrollbar-width: none`.
+To style the pseudo-element `::-webkit-scrollbar`, add `display: none;`.
-4. Define a `scrollToElement` function using `Element.scrollTo()`, which scrolls the gallery to the given item.
+4. Define a `scrollToElement` function using `Element.scrollTo()` that scrolls the gallery to the given item.
 5. Populate the `.thumbnails` element using `Array.prototype.map()` and `Array.prototype.join()`.
 Give each thumbnail a `data-id` attribute with the index of the image.
-6. Register a handler for the `'click'` event on each thumbnail by using `Document.querySelectorAll()` to get all the thumbnail elements, then use `Array.prototype.forEach()` to register the handler using `EventTarget.addEventListener()` and the `scrollToElement` function.
+6. Register a handler for the `'click'` event on each thumbnail using `Document.querySelectorAll()` and `Array.prototype.forEach()`.
+Use `EventTarget.addEventListener()` and the `scrollToElement` function.
 7. Register a handler for the `'scroll'` event using `Document.querySelector()` and `EventTarget.addEventListener()`.
 Update the `.thumbnails` element to match the current scroll position using the `highlightThumbnail` function.

+Here is the HTML code for the gallery:

 ```html
 <div class="gallery-container">